 Reciprocity allows UNM students and graduates to use the career services offices at other law schools.
-Any UNM law student who wishes to use the career resources services of another law school must first arrange for UNM School of Law to send the other school a reciprocity letter.
-These arrangements are handled by the Assistant Dean of Career Services.
-Once the UNM student is granted reciprocity by the other school, he or she may use its services according to the terms of its reciprocity policy.
+Any UNM law student or graduate who wishes to use the career resources services of another law school must first arrange for the Office of Career Services to send the other school a reciprocity letter.
+Please complete the form below to request reciprocity services at another law school.
+Once the UNM student or graduate is granted reciprocity by the other school, he or she may use its services according to the terms of its reciprocity policy.
 Please carefully review the reciprocity policy of any law schools to which you are granted reciprocity services.
 ABA law school’s reciprocity policies are available on the NALP website.

-A request for reciprocity may be made by letter, fax, or Email, and should come from the Career Services official at the requesting school.
-It should be made in advance of a visit by the student or graduate.
+A request for reciprocity must be made in writing, by letter, fax, or email, from a Career Services official at the requesting school in advance of a visit by the student or graduate.
 Requests should be directed to:

 UNM School of Law